Gumbel-Attention for Multi-modal Machine Translation: Conclusion

-In this paper, we have proposed Gumbel-Attention for multi-modal machine translation, which aims to reduce irrelevant noise in images by differentiable method to select the image information.
-Our experiment results shows that we have achieved state-of-the-art results on Multi30k test set, and it demonstrates the effectiveness of our model.
-We also introduced multi-modal similarity loss to further restrict image representation and text representation to be more similar.
-In the ablation study, we proved that even if the original picture is replaced with a random picture, the translation result will be improved due to the effect of regularization.
-This is different from the previous conclusion ~\cite{DBLP:conf/acl/YaoW20}.
-Moreover, we give an example of a translation that does not perform well in all models.
-The example proves that our method can improve the quality of translation without introducing noise from irrelevant objects in the image.
+This paper has proposed Gumbel-Attention for multi-modal machine translation, aiming to reduce irrelevant noise in pictures by differentiable methods to select the image information.
+Our experiment results demonstrate the effectiveness of our model.
+We also introduced multi-modal similarity loss to restrict other image representation and text representation to be more similar.

-In future work, we will study the noise filtering of image information in the decoder.
-We are also very interested in the principle of the association mechanism between these two modals, and look forward to doing some explanatory work to analyze which stage of the image plays a role in multi-modal machine translation.
+In future work, we would like to apply Gumbel Attention to other multi-modal tasks and investigate the theoretical interpretability of our method.